 Recommendation

-The Xero Shoes HFS II Lightweight Road Running Shoe is the best minimalist running shoe in 2025 for someone who travels as I do, prefers zero-drop shoes, has a similar style and gait, and trains for halfโmarathons or longer.
+The Xero Shoes HFS II Lightweight Road Running Shoe is the best minimalist running shoe in 2025 for someone who travels like I do, prefers zero-drop shoes, has a similar style and gait, and trains for half–marathons or longer distances.

-So why did I select Xero Shoes HFS II over the rest?
-Even though I run the occasional trails, I still want road running shoes, so several on my shortlist were out.
-If I had two pairs of running shoes, I would consider one road shoe and one trail shoe.
+So, why did I choose Xero Shoes HFS II over the others?
+Even though I run the occasional trail, I still want road running shoes, so several were off my shortlist.
+If I had two pairs of running shoes, I would consider having one for road running and one for trail running.

 Socks